The temperature is rising

 A four-degree celcius increase (39 degrees fahrenheit) is enough to create a rampant climate development on the whole earth in the form of temperature increases.
 With a four degree celcius (39 degrees fahrenheit) rise in temperature, the majority of all the earth's countries, 80%, will turn into deserts.
 There will be such extreme heat waves that all what was previously green turns into sand.

-The good news for today's earthlings is that a four-degree temperature (39 degrees fahrenheit) rise will take place in 50 years at the earliest.
+The good news for today's earthlings is that at least a four-degree temperature (39 degrees fahrenheit) rise will take place in 50 years at the earliest.
+That's a time when humanity should already should have chosen to live in space (on the moon).

 See under the heading Survival to see different possibilities for survival under future climatic conditions.